An-Alone-Cow/RegularCrawler/README.md

 # RegularCrawler
 Simple web crawler using Scrapy

-store the starting url list in urls.lst and the regex list in reg.ex
+store cookies, startUrls and regexList in Meta class in variables.py file